 - The school provides an environment and ethos that is warm, welcoming and positive.
 This ethos reflects the school's vision, values and aims. - Staff are clear on the principles of GIRFEC and pupils continue to develop their understanding of the SHANARRI indicators. - Pupil's wellbeing and the Rights of the child are at the forefront of decisions made across the school.
 This work is supported through assemblies, ongoing daily class work and also through pupil groups. - The staff team are very supportive of learners and of each other.
 They promote positive relationships through their interactions with all children and each other. - Learners feel well-supported by their teachers to do their best.
 The school is promoting a growth mindset and building resilience in learning in order to support this work. - Staff know pupils very well and have a clear awareness of the needs and circumstances of individuals. - Staff and pupils have worked together to develop appropriate universal supports in their classes. - Staff are vigilant and are regularly involved in discussions with HT around supporting pupils' learning.
 An overview is kept and regularly reviewed with all relevant staff so targeted support is provided for pupils. - The school has attained the Gold Sports award, which aims to put the health and wellbeing, both mental and physical, of pupils, staff and parents, at the heart of the school.
-As a result, the school has strong links with partners such as Active Schools and local Sports clubs - The school has a very good outdoor learning programme which includes Forest Schools and uses outdoors to promote the benefit of outdoor learning to positive relationships and wellbeing.
+As a result, the school has strong links with partners such as Active Schools and local Sports clubs

+The school has a very good outdoor learning programme which includes Forest Schools and uses outdoors to promote the benefit of outdoor learning to positive relationships and wellbeing.

-Ider • ntified priorities for improvement: Continue to review supports in place for pupils, track and monitor interventions in order to consider impact/future plans. • Continue with the good work started in developing pupils understanding of SHANARRI indicators. • To extend the schools commitment to the promotion of diversity and challenge discrimination and intolerance • Continue to investigate ways in which profiling can support sharing learning and achievements with parents and families to allow partnership between home and school to raise attainment.
+- Continue to review supports in place for pupils, track and monitor interventions in order to consider impact/future plans. - Continue with the good work started in developing pupils understanding of SHANARRI indicators. - To extend the schools commitment to the promotion of diversity and challenge discrimination and intolerance - Continue to investigate ways in which profiling can support sharing learning and achievements with parents and families to allow partnership between home and school to raise attainment. - Extend the support and work around children's Mental Health and wellbeing and look at supporting staff in this too.